Board of Directors of Extendicare Inc.

 Dr. Guerriere holds a degree in Medicine and specialty training in Internal Medicine from the University of Toronto, an MBA from the Kellogg School of Management at Northwestern University and an honorary doctorate from Ryerson University.
 Dr. Guerriere was appointed to the Board in March 2018, and he resides in Toronto, Ontario.

-Sandra L. Hanington (A) (GN) (QR) Independent Director, Chair of the Quality and Risk Committee
+Sandra L. Hanington (A) (GS) (QR) Independent Director, Chair of the Quality and Risk Committee

 Ms. Hanington is a corporate director and advisor, and is a former President and CEO of the Royal Canadian Mint (February 2015 to July 2018).
 From 1999 to 2011, she held a number of progressively senior executive roles in the financial services sector in North America, culminating as Executive Vice President and a member of the Management Committee of BMO Financial Group.
 Prior to joining BMO Financial Group, Ms. Hanington worked for Manulife Financial/North American Life Assurance, Royal Trustco Ltd. and Suncor Inc./Sunoco Group.

-Ms. Hanington currently serves as a director and as Chair of the Governance and Human Resources Committee of Aimia Inc. (TSX: AIM) and a member of the Governing Council of the University of Toronto.
+Ms. Hanington currently serves on the board of The Descartes Systems Group Inc. (TSX: DSG) and as a member of the Governing Council of the University of Toronto.
 Ms. Hanington is the co-founder and a director of Jack.org, promoting mental health and wellness for youth in Canada since 2010, is a member of the Governing Council of the University of Toronto and is the recipient of the Meritorious Service Cross from the office of the Governor General for her work with the organization.

 Ms. Hanington was named by the Women’s Executive Network (WXN)™ as one of Canada’s Top 100 Most Powerful Women three times in a row, from 2007 to 2009, and was inducted into the WXN Hall of Fame in 2010.

-Ms. Hanington is a licensed professional engineer with a BASc from the University of Waterloo, an MBA from the Rotman School of Management, University of Toronto, and holds the ICD.D designation.
+Ms. Hanington holds a BASc from the University of Waterloo, an MBA from the Rotman School of Management, University of Toronto, and holds the ICD.D designation.
 Ms. Hanington was appointed to the Board in August 2014, and she resides in Toronto, Ontario.

-Alan R. Hibben (A) (GN) (I) Independent Director, Chair of the Audit Committee
+Alan R. Hibben (A) (GS) (I) Independent Director

 Mr. Hibben is a corporate director and advisor.
 Since December 2014, he has been the principal of Shakerhill Partners Ltd., a consulting firm providing strategic and financial advice, specializing in mergers and acquisitions, corporate strategy and governance, as well as expert witness services.
 Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets, Head of Strategy and Development at Royal Bank of Canada and Chief Executive Officer of RBC Capital Partners.